gerard2perez/ember-cli-crudtable/README.md

 ##Changelog
 Maybe you want one of the older relases.
+### V0.4.0
+1. Support for Search key in controller configuration allowing to decide which fields are searchable.
+2. layoutName can be defined in order to select a fully custom design if you don't like tables.

 ### v0.4.0-beta.3
 1. Fixed a bug that prevent pulling from stopping.